 Aloe Vera Soap Recipe with Neem Oil

-If you commonly turn to aloe vera to soothe and moisturize your skin, then add this soap recipe to your weekend to do list now!
-Formulated using natural ingredients, my cold process aloe vera soap recipe uses aloe vera gel in place of water for its natural skin care benefits.
+If you commonly turn to aloe vera to soothe and moisturize your skin, then add this aloe vera soap recipe to your weekend to do list now!
+Formulated using natural ingredients, my cold process aloe vera soap uses aloe vera gel in place of water for its natural skin care benefits.
 Not only does this homemade soap cleanse skin, it can also soothe problem skin issues as well as nourish and hydrate dry skin.

 If you read my recipe for making aloe vera bath melts, then you’ll recall that in Ayurvedic medicine aloe vera is used to tackle skin issues like eczema and psoriasis.
 Additionally, in part due to its anti-inflammatory properties, aloe vera also helps to promote healing, moisturize and soothe dry skin and can even aid in the prevention of acne.

 Like aloe, neem oil, is also prized for its anti-inflammatory properties.
-When used in natural skin care products, neem oil addresses skin conditions such as eczema, acne, ringworm, cold sores, psoriasis, warts, infected burn wounds and slow-healing skin ulcers.
+When used in natural skin care products, neem oil can offer relief from skin conditions such as eczema, acne, ringworm, cold sores, psoriasis, warts, infected burn wounds and slow-healing skin ulcers.
 It has also been shown to help control various skin infections.